Karst Shepherd: Appearance

+The Karst Shepherd Dog is a medium-sized dog with a long 'iron grey' coat.

+The Karst Shepherd Dog's skull is slightly longer than its muzzle; the breed standard calls for a length of 13–14 cm for the skull and a length of 11–12 cm for the muzzle.
+The nose, eyelids, and lips are black in colour.
+The eyes are 'almond shaped' being either chestnut or dark brown in colour.
+The ears are not erect but instead lie flat.
+The ears are of medium size.
+The long and thick coat give the appearance of a mane around the neck.
+The tail is positioned normally but has a slight hook to the tip.
+Dogs are 57–63 cm tall at the withers and bitches are 54–60 cm.
+Dogs range from 30–42 kg in weight and bitches are 25–37 kg.

 Temperament

 The breed standard describes the dog as having a sharp temperament and strong individuality, distrustful of strangers.
-It's a good guard dog.
+It is a good guard dog.
 Like all large dogs, the Karst Shepherd needs to be well socialized while very young, with people if the dog is to be a companion, and with livestock if the dog is to be a guardian.
 If the breed's background is taken into consideration, and if the dog is well socialized and trained, he may make a good family dog.
 Temperament of individual dogs may vary.

 History

 The Karst Shepherd is named after the Karst Plateau in Slovenia and more generally after the Karst landscape that extends to Croatia and partly in Bosnia and Herzegovina, from the Gulf of Trieste to the Dinaric Alps.
 Mostly bred in Slovenia and Istria in Croatia.
 The ancestral type of the modern day breed travelled with shepherds through this area, and most likely came with ancient nomadic pastoralists.
 In 1689, the ethnographer Johann Weikhard von Valvasor mentioned the shepherd's dogs of the area in his work The Glory of the Duchy of Carniola and described them as strong and fearless dogs from Pivka area.
 In the 20th century, when the landrace shepherd dogs began to be documented as a modern breed, it was first referred to as the Illyrian Shepherd (1939).
-Karst Shephard and Šarplaninac were considered Type A and B of the Illyrian Shepherd Dog by the Yugoslavian Federation of Cynology for some time, leading to some cases of crossing between both breeds.
-After comparing typical dogs of both "Types" the Federation recognised Karst Shephard and Šarplaninac as two distinct breeds in 1968.

 The Fédération Cynologique Internationale recognises the breed in Group 2, Section 2.2 Molossoid breeds-Mountain type, number 278.
 The breed has also been exported to the United States, where it is recognised by The United Kennel Club in the Guardian Dog Group.
 The breed is also recognised by various minor kennel clubs and internet-based dog registry businesses, and is promoted as a rare breed for those seeking a unique pet.

-During the 20th century there were several periods when the number of Karst Shephards was low.
-Fearing inbreeding a decision was made to introduce a single male Newfoundland into the population.
-The total number (including puppies, sterilised dogs and dogs not suitable for breeding) of Karst Shepherds in 2008 was estimated between 600 and 700.

-A breeding program was accepted in 2009 to boost the number of dogs, improve their characteristics and preserve their genetic diversity.
-To avoid popular sire effect every sire can father up to 3 litters, sire must be unrelated to the dam (no common great grandparents), genetic distance between them must be higher than 0.45.
-Dogs with heritable diseases, atypical physical and behavioural characteristics are excluded from the program.
-Exceptions are possible with DLVKOS permission.